UAce/FullStackWebDeveloperChallenge/README.md

 # Full Stack Web Developer Challenge

+## How to run the Search Engine
+TODO

 ## Task Description
 Your task for this challenge is to create a small search engine comprising of two parts, a web-based user interface and a server component that exposes a REST API which provides search results retrieved from a corpus of text that will be provided to you in `corpus/hemingway.txt`.